nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCs-galaxy.md

 3. In the opening menu, select "DataPLANT DataHUB ARCs".
 4. Select or
 5. search for an ARC.
-6. Choss a directory insdine an ARC where your dataset should be stored.
+6. Chose a directory inside an ARC where your dataset should be stored.
 7. Choose the dataset you want to export,
 8. Clock on "Run Tool" to start the export process.
 This may take some time, depending on the workload on the Galaxy server and the size of your file.